FBDevCLagos/The-Internship-v1/Terms.md

 e)I  will  provide  notice  to  my  supervisor  or  other  official  designated  by  him/her  of any illness  or  other unavoidable circumstances that might prevent me from working or completing my internship.

-f)I  will  complete  an  evaluation  questionnaire  at  the  end  of  the internship  and  submit  it  to DevC Lagos
+f)I  will  complete  an  evaluation  questionnaire  at  the  end  of  the internship  and  submit  it  to DevC Lagos.

-h)There is no expectancy of employment at the end of the internship.
+h)There is no expectancy of employment at the end of The Internship v1.

-i)Unsatisfactory performance may lead to the termination of the internship at the initiative of DevC Lagos, with due notice.
+i)Unsatisfactory performance may lead to my termination in the internship at the initiative of DevC Lagos, with due notice.

 j)DevC Lagos  bears  no  responsibility  for  loss  or  damage  to  my  personal  property  that  may  occur  during  my internship.